HATCH-SLACK (C4) PATHWAY OF CO2 FIXATION

 Now, this is transported back to mesophyll cells, where if regenerates phosphoenol pyruvate to its own for continuation of C4 pathway.

-However, Due to absence of photorespiration in Cplants C4 pathway is more efficient than C3 pathway
+However, Due to absence of photorespiration in C4 plants C4 pathway is more efficient than C3 pathway